Wednesday, April 3, 2013

 Batman (TV Series): Why It's Friggin' Awesome, despite what comic book purists would have you believe.

-The highlight of each episode was the fight scenes, whenever Batman and Robin would slug a villain words like, POW, BAM, BOOF, would appear on the screen.
+The highlight of each episode was the fight scenes, whenever Batman and Robin would punch villain, words like, POW, BAM, BOOF, would appear on the screen.
 It was away to emphasize the very comic book nature of the television show.

 As a kid, Adam West was the DEFINITIVE Batman, until 1989, when the Tim Burton/Michael Keaton movie was released.
 The Tim Burton film went back to Batman's roots and made him a dark, brooding character haunted by the death of his parents, as opposed to the rather whimsical, benevolent authority figure of the old Adam West series.
 It was the DEFINITIVE Batman movie, until 2005 when Batman Begins was released to the cinemas.
 Christopher Nolan's version was more grittier and less stylized than Burton's interpretation, and more importantly, Bruce Wayne was the central figure in the story, rather than a supporting player.
 Tim Burton's films, Batman and Batman Returns, were more interested in the plight of the villains and often pushed Batman/Bruce Wayne to the sidelines.
 Last year, Nolan finally completed his trilogy with The Dark Knight Rises, so it's only inevitable that in a few years time another reboot of the Batman franchise will be commissioned.
 Whether or not it will replace Nolan's Dark Knight trilogy as the DEFINITIVE Batman remains to be see.

 What makes the TV show entertaining is Adam West's ability to deliver his lines in a straight manner, regardless as to how ridiculous they might sound.
-Oddly enough, when I was a kid, the campy humor went above my head and I took the show absolutely seriously.
-When I watch the 1966 feature length film, I couldn't comprehend why my dad was laughing hysterically during the scene in which Batman is punching a rubber shark that latched on his leg.
-This scene features the immortal line,"Hand me down the shark repellent bat spray."
+Oddly enough, when I was a kid, the campy humor went above my head, and I took the show absolutely seriously.
+When I watch the 1966 feature length film, I couldn't comprehend why my dad was laughing hysterically during the scene where Batman is punching a rubber shark that latched on his leg.
+This scene features the immortal line, "Hand me down the shark repellent bat spray."
 It is a moment that makes serious comic book fans cringe, but it is absolutely hilarious, especially with West's dry delivery.

 Then there was the rogues gallery of villains, some of the most colorful characters in television (and comic book) history: